samaTech-sys/Heart-Attack-Prediction-Model/README.md

 📞 **Phone:** +256 789 288 903

 # 📜 License
-This project is licensed under the [MIT License].
+This project is licensed under the [MIT License](LICENSE).
 See the LICENSE file for more information.

 ---